sualigunduz/dsa210-termproject/README.md

 ![LogHouse_Boxplot](https://github.com/user-attachments/assets/069530c8-57ed-4660-8fe2-cc8e13b26d7b)

 As it can be seen, the data much more resembles a normal distribution, with the mean value much better centered than before.
-The amount of outliers has also been reduced, making analysis easier.
+The number of outliers has also been reduced, making analysis easier.
 We will use this form of the house prices for the rest of our analyses and hypothesis testing.

 ### Descriptive Statistics
 The following numerical descriptive statistics were acquired from the data, here they're given in table form: